SalamiTech/push_noti_android/README.md

-# Firebase Messaging Push Notifications with Firebase
+# Flutter Push Notifications with Firebase Messaging

-This repository demonstrates how to implement Firebase Messaging Push Notifications in a Flutter application for Android.
+This repository demonstrates how to implement Flutter Push Notifications Messaging in a Flutter application for Android.
 It's a straightforward guide to get you started with push notifications using Firebase CM.

 ## Getting Started

 ### Prerequisites

-- A Firebase project.
+- A Flutter and Firebase project.
 - Flutter installed on your development machine.

 ### Setup